 Yes.
 A balance transfer card is just like any other credit card in this regard.
 However, most dedicated balance transfer cards offer a comparatively short period of 0% on purchases, meaning that you will be charged the standard APR on any purchases made outside of this period.
-If you applied for the balance transfer card to pay off existing debt, it’s probably savvier to not make any further purchases on that card.
+If you applied for the balance transfer card to pay off existing debt, it’s probably better to not make any further purchases on that card.

 Yes.
-However, you should always check out the fees and charges for foreign transactions and foreign ATM withdrawals before you travel.
+However, you should always check the fees and charges for foreign transactions and foreign ATM withdrawals before you travel.
 Some balance transfer credit cards do offer 0% on foreign purchases, or no fee for withdrawing cash abroad, but very few offer both.
 If you want a dedicated card for travelling, check out the fees on either travel credit cards, or travel prepaid cards.